AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/anaplan-modules.md

 feature: Workfront Fusion, Workfront Integrations and Apps
 exl-id: 03bcd0a4-c8ec-4f44-b1e1-b57e79595309
 ---
-# Anaplan Modules
+# [!DNL Anaplan] Modules

-In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Anaplan, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Anaplan], as well as connect it to multiple third-party applications and services.

-If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).

 For information about modules, see [Modules in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/modules.md).